Cauchy Slice Holography: A New AdS/CFT Dictionary: An Explicit AdS/CFT Dictionary

-Furthermore, using the GHP, one can show that the map in Eq. \eqref{map1} is the same map as Eq. $\eqref{map2}$, or in other words, holography encodes the \emph{same} bulk dynamics as the gravitational path integral.
+Furthermore, using the GHP, one can show that the map in Eq. \eqref{map1} is compatible with the Hilbert space isomorphism defined by \eqref{map2}; or in other words, holography encodes the \emph{same} bulk dynamics as the gravitational path integral.

 We show this by starting with a field theory state $\psi_0[\{\chi\}]=Z[g_0,\{\chi\}] \in \mathcal{H}_{\text{CFT}}$.
 We map it to $\mathcal{H}_\text{QG}$ using $\eqref{map1}$ to get: